dili021/Apple-clone/README.md

 Myself

 # What is this
-A clone of <a href="https://web.archive.org/web/20140228175622/http://www.apple.com/your-verse/">this apple page</a>
+A clone of <a href="https://web.archive.org/web/20140228175622/http://www.apple.com/your-verse/">this old apple page</a>

 # Purpose
-CSS practise and first use of gradient & background images
+CSS practise, implementation of gradient & background images

 # Tools used
 HTML, CSS